-Insiders of the Company purchased an aggregated of \$2,037,000 principal amount of 14% Debentures pursuant to the Debenture Offering and 404,800 March 2023 Units, each of which constituted a "related party transaction" pursuant to Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions ("MI 61-101").
-The Company relied on exemptions from the formal valuation and minority shareholder approval requirements of MI 61-101, as neither the fair market value of the 14% Debentures or March 2023 Units purchased by insiders, nor the consideration paid, exceeded 25% of the Company's market capitalization at the time of closing the applicable transaction.
+Insiders of the Company purchased an aggregated of \$2,037,000 principal amount of 14% Debentures pursuant to the 2022 Debenture Offering, 314 September 2023 Units pursuant to the September 2023 Private Placement, and 404,800 March 2023 Units, each of which constituted a "related party transaction" pursuant to Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions ("MI 61-101").
+The Company relied on exemptions from the formal valuation and minority shareholder approval requirements of MI 61-101, as neither the fair market value of the 14% Debentures, September 2023 Units or March 2023 Units purchased by insiders, nor the consideration paid, exceeded 25% of the Company's market capitalization at the time of closing the applicable transaction.